auwsmit/vim-spear/README.md

 ### Pin and quickly access important files per-project.

-Basically recreating Primeagen's Harpoon 2 nvim plugin from scratch, but in vimscript.

-It functions almost identically to Harpoon 2.
+Basically recreating Primeagen's Harpoon nvim plugin from scratch, but in vimscript.
+Functions almost identically to Harpoon 2.
 Still a work in progress.

 ### Why?
 Harpoon already exists...